ojr23/InterpretationBias/README.md

     ##        cor
     ## -0.1358296

-### Exploring latent variable structure of the Questionnaires

-The linear regression assumes that the summary scores of the questionnaires represent discrete categories.
-However, it is possible that effects are driven by a generic 'mental ill health' factor (sometimes referred to as a P factor model).
-Or, some questionnaires (e.g. BDI and trait anxiety, which are usually highly correlated) actually meausure a single latent 'negative affect' factor.
+\#\#\#Exploring latent variable structure of the Questionnaires The linear regression assumes that the summary scores of the questionnaires represent discrete categories.
+However, it is possible that effects are driven by a generic ‘mental ill health’ factor (sometimes referred to as a P factor model).
+Or, some questionnaires (e.g. BDI and trait anxiety, which are usually highly correlated) actually meausure a single latent ‘negative affect’ factor.
 To test for these possibilities we explore four confirmatory factor analyses feeding the individual items from the questionnaires into 1-4 latent factors.
 The 4 latent factor CFA represents the items feeding into the original questionnaires.

 ``` r
 ###Testing different measurement models